ory/elements/README.md

 ## End-to-end Testing with Playwright

-Ory Elements also provides an end-to-end library based on [Playwright](https://playwright.dev/).
+Ory Elements provides an end-to-end library based on [Playwright](https://playwright.dev/).
 This library can be used to test your application's login, registration, recovery, verification and settings pages with Ory Elements or with your own custom components.